OpenMedTech-Lab/OpenXwalk/README.md

 - Foot plate: The foot plate serves as the platform for the user's feet, providing stability and support during standing and walking movements, and helping to distribute weight evenly.

 ### DISCLAIMER:
 <P align="justify"> The design is offered as it is.
-Although it has been regorously tested by a number of paraplegic wheelchiar users, we do not provide any warranty in any aspect.
+Although it has been regorously tested, we do not provide any warranty in any aspect.

 ### WARNING:
 - The device is intended stricktly for research and education purposes.